andynines/elementary-cellular-automata/readme.md

 cells-alive:       integer from 0 to habitat-width
 spacing:           even, random
 ```
 + **Rule**: A number in the range from 0 to 255 in Wolfram's numbering scheme.
-Determines Determines the state of a cell during the next time step based on the states of itself and its two immediate neighbors.
+Determines the state of a cell during the next time step based on the states of itself and its two immediate neighbors.
 + **Habitat width**: The number of cell spaces available in a single generation.
 + **Buffer height**: The maximum number of generations stored in memory at a given time.
 + **Boundary type**: Determines how the leftmost and rightmost cells in a generation react to their left and right neighbors, respectively.
 For instance, when this option is set to "dead," the leftmost cell will behave as if there is a dead cell to its left.
 If instead set to "wrap," the leftmost and rightmost cells will see each other as neighbors.
 Note that at the first instant during which a wrap occurs, the design: